 The proposed development is located in an area identified as rural on the Atlanta Region Unified Growth Policy Map.
 Rural areas are defined as areas that have limited or no development where housing development that has occurred is on large lots and is not sewered.
 Agricultural uses can still be found in the surrounding area.
 Recommended land uses on the Regional Development Type Matrix include regional parks, residential very low of one unit per acre, and conservation subdivisions with 50% open space.
-The development is proposing a gross residential density of 1.32 units per acre.
+The development is proposing a gross residential density of 13.2 units per acre.
 The residential mix includes both townhomes and single family detached.
 The site is surrounded by very low density residential, recreational and wildlife management areas, and undeveloped land.
 The development is proposing 663.9 acres (48.7%) of open space.
+The proposed development is too intense for the area according to the Unified Growth Policy Map.
+Cherokee County's Future Land Use Plan designates the surrounding area as agricultural/forestry and parks and recreation.
+Current zoning surrounding the site includes agricultural with a small portion designated as industrial adjacent to the site on the west.
+Due to the existing and projected future land uses surrounding the development, revisions to the site plan should increase open space and decrease the gross density.